rosechou/ultimate/trunk/source/WebsiteStatic/README.md

 This is the **Ultimate** framework website.
 It provides a front-end for the Ultimate framework web API implemented by WebBackend.
 It needs access to a running WebBackend applications API to run Ultimate jobs.

+# Glossary
+* **Tool**: A ultimate tool, like for example "ULTIMATE Automizer".
+It is defined in the config and holds a unique tool.id.
+* **Worker**: Here a selected tool + selected language.
+In ultimate also called a toolchain.
+It is defined in the configs and holds a unique worker.id.

 # Configuration and setup.
 All configuration is set in `config/config.js`.
 * Copy [config/config.dist.js](config/config.dist.js) to `config/config.js`.